9 Foods Queen Elizabeth II Would Never, Ever Eat

 Garlic and onions

 Apparently, someone meeting and greeting as often as The Queen doesn’t want particularly pungent breath.
 Her Majesty won’t eat anything with too much garlic or onions, according to McGrady.
+Use these ingredients at home to make your meals fit for royalty!

 Save the bread crusts for the birds.
 Her Royal Highness prefers the edges to be cut before her tea sandwiches are served.
 “A chef told me off for serving the sandwiches with crusts,” former Royal chef Owen Hodgson tells The Telegraph.
 Queen Elizabeth II likes her tuna sandwiches with both sides buttered, a tuna and mayonnaise mix, thin slices of cucumber, and a dash of pepper.
 Check out the 13 foods Queen Elizabeth II eats every day.